codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-rooting for Baltimore sports is
+rooting for Baltimore sports is stressful

 ## Description